DDS: Decoupled Dynamic Scene-Graph Generation Network: Experiments

 \subsection{Evaluation Metrics}

-Following existing works \cite{ji2020action, ji2021detecting, li2022dynamic, cong2021spatial}, we report our performances in AG dataset with Recall@K metric.
-Here, $K=[20,50]$.
-We utilize the most challenging SGDet\cite{ji2020action} protocol to report our performances.
+Following existing works \cite{ji2020action, ji2021detecting, li2022dynamic, cong2021spatial}, we report our performances in AG dataset with Recall@K metric with $K=[20,50]$. \ER{We utilize only the SGDet\cite{ji2020action} protocol to report our performances, as PREDCLS and SGPRED are not applicable to one-stage methods.
 In this protocol, the network needs to detect relationship triplets along with subject and object bounding boxes.
-There can be multiple relationship triplets between a subject-object pair.
-Moreover, mAP (mean average precision) was selected to report the performances in UnRel and HICO-Det datasets similar to current works\cite{peyre2017weakly, peyre2019detecting, hou2021atl, hou2021detecting}.
-Here, performances are reported in three categories: unseen (only unseen relationship triplets), seen (only seen relationship triplets), and full (all relationship triplets) ~\cite{hou2021vcl}.
-For all datasets, a prediction triplet from DDS is considered correct if subject and object bounding boxes have at least $0.5$ Intersection over Union (IoU) with ground truth bounding boxes and subject, object, and relationship labels match with ground truth labels.
+We carry out experiments on two different scenarios: \textit{With constraint}: Each query is only allowed to predict a single triplet, and \textit{No constraint}: Where each \textit{subject-object} pair can generate multiple verb predictions.
+Given that AG presents a long-tailed distribution over the relationship classes, recall alone might result in biased results if the model is favorable towards the most frequent classes.
+To provide a more complete analysis, we also present the mean Recall@k (mR@K), where the recall of each predicate is measured and then averaged over the number of classes.
+Moreover, mAP (mean average precision) was selected to report the performances in UnRel and HICO-Det datasets similar to current works\cite{peyre2017weakly, peyre2019detecting, hou2021atl, hou2021detecting}}.
+Here, performances are reported in three categories: unseen (only unseen relationship triplets), seen (only seen relationship triplets), and full (all relationship triplets)~\cite{hou2021vcl}.
+For all datasets, a prediction triplet from DDS is considered correct if subject and object bounding boxes have at least $0.5$ Intersection over Union (IoU) with ground truth bounding boxes, and subject, object, and relationship labels match with ground truth labels.